sparkflows/sparkflows-docs/docs/databricks/databricks-execute-workflow-json.rst

-.. note::  Make sure to verify if workflow json path in dbfs is accessible
+.. note::  Make sure to verify if workflow json path in dbfs is accessible and above Notebook is attached to Databricks Cluster with required library